 Okay, onto specifics!
 Here are two sample days of meals.
 Remember that the exact portions that you eat will be dependent on your mileage, intensity gender and body size!
-Don’t follow exactly what I eat since we probably don’t train at the same intensity, run the same distances everyday or weigh the same!
-(Note that this isn’t reflective of what I’m currently eating since I’m not running high mileage and I’m pregnant!
-This is a sample food log from last year’s training.
-So don’t fret about that sushi. 😉 )
+Don’t follow exactly what I eat since we probably don’t train at the same intensity, run the same distances everyday or weigh the same.
+Note that I’m not training for a marathon right now, but I am currently running 5-7 miles, 5x a week, so hitting about 25-35 miles a week currently.

-What I ate on a 4 mile run day
+What I eat in a day on a 5 mile run day.

 - pre-run snack: banana + spoonful of almond butter + energy ball + water + black coffee.
 I eat this at least 30 minutes before I run so that I have a little time to digest.

 - post workout breakfast: water bottle with nuun while driving home from run + coffee with 2 scoops collagen + 2 eggs + avocado + tomatoes + two slices of bread

 - lunch: salad with arugula, sweet potato, chicken breast, walnuts, apple and dried cherries + homemade tahini dressing + toast with Earth Balance + kombucha

 - afternoon snack: apple with peanut butter + a few pieces dark chocolate

 - dinner: halibut + fried plantains + rice and a side salad

 - post dinner: handful of trail mix + dried apricots